I am a bioethicist with an interdisciplinary background in biotechnology, ethics and philosophy of medicine.

 My expertise lies in the proactive assessment of the ethical and social aspects of emerging technologies through a contextual, bottom-up approach grounded in science.

-Originally trained as a biotechnologist, I have worked at the intersection of biotechnologies, ethics and society in a variety of contexts (higher education, ethics boards, consultancies) at the forefront of innovation in science and technologies for over fifteen years.
+Originally trained as a biotechnologist, I have worked for over 15 years at the intersection of biotechnologies, ethics and society at the forefront of innovation in a variety of contexts (higher education, ethics boards and advisory groups, consultancies for private companies)

-I am an appointed member of the Ethics Expert Advisory Group of the World Anti-Doping Agency, and a Trustee of the Institute of Medical Ethics.
+I am an appointed member of the Ethics Expert Advisory Group of the World Anti-Doping Agency, and Vice Chair of the British Philosophy of Sport Association.

 Specialties: